vshagur/vshagur/README.md

-- 👋 Hi, I’m @vshagur
+- 👋 Hi, my name is Shagur Valery
-- 👀 I’m interested in ...
+- 👀 I’m interested in web development and test automation in the Python programming language and everything related to it
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working for online courses support on Coursera and Stepik platforms.
+I study Graphql and participate in beta testing of various IT courses.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I want to work as a web developer and create useful programs
-- 📫 How to reach me ...
+- 📫 How to reach me - vshagur@gmail.com, telegram: @ValeriyShagur

 <!---
 vshagur/vshagur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.